Almost Orthogonal Arrays: Search Three Ways: Almost-Orthogonal Arrays

 \end{prop} \begin{remark} Interestingly, when $\lambda=1$ and $s$ is a prime power, Corollary~\ref{cor:HamminSimilarityvsUnbalance2} guarantees that the trivial construction gives an optimal $2$-unbalance.
-However, it does not give neither an optimal tolerance nor 1-unbalance. \end{remark} \begin{remark} When repeating one of the factors, the obtained array is useless for factorial design because we cannot distinguish the effect of the repeated factor.
-This is evidenced by the fact that $\mcD_f(A)=0$ for $A$ as in Proposition~\ref{prop:trivialconstruction}. \end{remark}
+However, it does not give neither an optimal tolerance nor 1-unbalance. \end{remark} \begin{remark} When repeating one of the factors, the obtained array is useless for factorial design because we cannot distinguish the effect of the repeated factor. \end{remark}

-We finish with the following proposition showing the general behaviour of the tolerance and unbalance when we repeat some of the factors for an arbitrary array.